-It's amazing how creative, motivated and open our team is: I notice every day how much we push each other and give our best every day.
-I like that we prefer to say "and" instead of "but" or "no".
-And I like how many interesting people from different disciplines come together here.
+It's crazy how creative, motivated and open our team is: I notice every day how much we push each other and give our best every day.
+I like that we prefer to say "and" instead of "but" or "no." And I like how many interesting people from a wide range of disciplines come together here.

 What are you most looking forward to?
 Also at WordPress Community?